 Ingredients

-- 4 cups cauliflower rice (about 1 medium head, riced - see post for preparation methods)
+- 4 cups riced cauliflower (about 1 medium head, riced - see below for preparation methods)

 - 2 tablespoons olive oil